onefoursix/streamsets-sdk-advanced-kubernetes-deployment-examples/README.md

 See the comments in the [deployment.properties](deployment.properties) file for comments about each property.

-Here is an example <code>deployment.properties</code> file for my environment that specifies <code>https</code> as the backend protocol and sets a custom keystore:
+Here is an example <code>deployment.properties</code> file for my environment that specifies <code>https</code> as the backend protocol, sets a custom keystore, and uses the template <code>yaml/sdc-service-ingress-keystore.yaml</code> :

 ```
 [deployment]